 Mauritian red bell tree

-There are 6 species of red bell trees and all are very rare and threatened with extinction in their natural habitats.
-Mauritian red bell tree is the least endangered of the species.
+There are six species of red bell trees.
+All of them are rare, and several are threatened with extinction in their natural habitats.
+The Mauritian red bell tree is the least threatened of the species.

 Fact box: